 - Clicking or popping in hip or groin region

-- Hip pain when sitting or rising from seated position
+- Hip pain when sitting or rising from a seated position

-- Pain that refers to lower back, groin, or leg regions
+- Pain that refers to the lower back, groin, or leg regions

 Sciatica refers to pain that radiates along the path of the sciatic nerve.
 The sciatic nerve is a thick and long nerve in the body.
 It passes alongside or goes through the piriformis muscle, goes down the back of the leg, and eventually branches off into smaller nerves that end in the feet.
 Nerve compression can be caused by spasm of the piriformis muscle.
 Sciatica also occurs when a herniated disk or a bone spur on the spine compresses part of the nerve.
 This causes inflammation, pain, and often numbness in the affected leg.
 Typically, sciatica affects only one side of your body.